MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/codeless-app-service.md

 > [!NOTE]
 > Only use autoinstrumentation on App Service if you aren't using manual instrumentation of OpenTelemetry in your code, such as the [Azure Monitor OpenTelemetry Distro](./opentelemetry-enable.md?tabs=python) or the [Azure Monitor OpenTelemetry Exporter](/python/api/overview/azure/monitor-opentelemetry-exporter-readme).
 This is to prevent duplicate data from being sent.
 To learn more about this, check out the [troubleshooting section](#troubleshooting) in this article.

 Application Insights for Python integrates with code-based Linux Azure App Service.
 The integration is in public preview and adds the Python SDK, which is in GA.

-The integration instruments popular Python libraries in your code, letting you automatically gather and correlate dependencies, logs, and metrics.
+It instruments popular Python libraries in your code, letting you automatically gather and correlate dependencies, logs, and metrics.
 To see which calls and metrics are collected, see [Python libraries](#python-libraries)

 Logging telemetry is collected at the level of the root logger.
 To learn more about Python's native logging hierarchy, visit the [Python logging documentation](https://docs.python.org/3/library/logging.html).